 Our Safeguarding Team brings a wealth of experience to the school.
-Our DSL is a member of the Local Safeguarding Children’s Board (LSCB) subgroup for Child Sexual Exploitation (CSE) and a Home Office certified trainer in the PREVENT Strategy.
-She has lectured in Child Protection at Bath Spa University and acted as Vice Chair of the Bath Area Panel, which meets monthly to discuss the needs of the Authority’s must vulnerable students.
+Our DSL is supported by a dedicated Team, including a Safeguarding Consultant who is a member of the Local Safeguarding Children’s Board (LSCB) subgroup for Child Sexual Exploitation (CSE), sits on the Local Safeguarding Children’s Board for County Lines and is a Home Office certified trainer in the PREVENT Strategy.
+She has also lectured in Child Protection at Bath Spa University and acted as Vice Chair of the Bath Area Panel, which meets monthly to discuss the needs of the Authority’s must vulnerable students.

 |Name||School Role||Safeguarding Role|

 |Mr T Taylor||Assistant Headteacher (Pastoral Care)||Designated Safeguarding Lead (DSL)|

 |Mrs H Gulliford||Pastoral Manager Year 12 and 13||Deputy|

 |Mrs L White||Pastoral Manager Year 10 and 11||Deputy|

 |Mrs V Stevens||Pastoral Manager Year 8 and 9||Deputy|

 |Mrs P Venables||Head of Year 7||Deputy|